ucsb-ccs-computing/S20-20B/_lab/lab02.md

 due: 2020-05-18 23:59:59.59-7
 ---

-In this lab, you'll have the opportunity to practive with:
+In this lab, you'll have the opportunity to practice with:

 * Defining classes in Python
 * Implementing a Ordered LinkedList